 A Word – well 2 – to Your Mother about Mother’s Day (2016).
 Don’t go!

-What every mother allegedly wants on Mother’s Day, a film celebrating the day with four women experiencing motherhood in four different ways… with a Mr Mum too.
+What every mother allegedly wants on Mother’s Day, a film celebrating the day.
+With four women experiencing motherhood in four different ways and a Mr Mum too.

 Mother’s Day Official Trailer #1 (2016) – Jennifer Aniston, Kate Hudson Comedy HD, Movieclips Trailers and pictures by Open Road Films

 As a stepmother on the trip to see the Captain America: Civil War (2016) movie, darlin’ husband and I had a bit of time to kill before the film.
 While at the cinema, we came across the poster for the upcoming

 cash in Mother’s Day (2016) film.
 The poster with the heads of Jennifer Aniston, Kate Hudson, Julia Roberts and Jason Sudeikis, (with a beard, not Ricky Gervais, sadly for us and perhaps Sudeikis) advertising the aptly named Mother’s Day film.
 I recoiled in horror from the thought of it having gone off romantic comedies since Hudson and Anne Hathaway’s Bride Wars (2009).

 So before seeing the trailer, my husband and I discussed the plot’s possible themes and characters only being right about two things as gleaned from the trailer.
 That being Aniston playing a single mum and Sudeikis’s character being a widower – because sexy, available men in rom coms films usually are – without the complications of the ex factor (no pun intended).
 This over used plot device, is so as the girl the widower meets can bond instantly with their children.